mabe50/DGCValidator/README.md

 * __Trust List__ - A list of all valid Signature public keys
 * __Value Sets__ - Multiple value sets each with a defined set of values.
 E.g. _vaccines-covid-19-names_

-The resources available at the Swedish DCC Trust Point has their origin in the EU Digital Covid Certificate Gateway (EU DCCG), as shown in the following illustration:
+The resources available at the Swedish DCC Trust Point have their origin in the EU Digital Covid Certificate Gateway (EU DCCG), as shown in the following illustration:

 ![External Resources](readme-resources/external_resources.png)